Cdingram/CMPUT404-assignment-webserver/README.md

 * Abram Hindle
 * Eddie Antonio Santos
+* Cody Ingram

 But the server.py example is derived from the python documentation examples thus some of the code is Copyright © 2001-2013 Python Software Foundation; All Rights Reserved under the PSF license (GPL compatible) http://docs.python.org/2/library/socketserver.html

-server.py contains changes by Cody Ingram also under the Apache 2 license
+server.py changes by Cody Ingram also under the Apache 2 license